OpenPrograms/OpenPrograms.ru/camera/README.md

 ## Description
 This program draws an image, raytracing the terrain in front of the camera.

-Entities can't be seen, that's the limitation of the camera.
+Entities aren't rendered.
+That's the limitation of the camera.

-Depending on the screen and graphics card tiers, you should launch the program differently:
+Depending on the screen and graphics card tiers, you should launch the program
+differently:

 * T3: `camera 0.041`
 * T2: `camera 0.085`

-As you might guess, the bigger the number, the more detailed the resulting image will be.
+The bigger the number is, the more detailed the resulting image will be.

-You can also provide `up` or `down` as the second argument if you're using the robot with the camera upgrade.
+You can also provide `up` or `down` as the second argument if you're using a robot with the camera upgrade.

 ### Controls
 * `Z` — zoom `+`.